Basic Biographical Details

 Cruden returned to his post in the Office of Works in 1946.
+He was elected ARIAS in 1956.
 He succeeded Dr James Richardson as Inspector of Ancient Monuments and headed up an increasingly large team until his retirement in 1984.

 His greatest interest was in the Middle Ages and published widely on this period.
 He also wrote papers and guidebopks on monuments in state care and made important contributions to the study of medieval pottery.
 He taught for many years in the extra-mural department of the University.
 He thought of himself as a generalist in an increasingly specialist world.
 This led to a certain isolation which was made more apparent by transfer from the Ministry (which became the Property Services Agency) of functions to the Scottish Office.
 The Inspectorate, he felt, was increasingly regarded as having an advisory rather than a decision-making role, the decisions being taken by those with no real knowledge of the monuments temselves.

 He was elected a Fellow of the Society of Antiquaries in 1952 and appointed OBA in 1972.
 His membership of the RIBA was terminated in 1973 presumably at the point at which he had decided his career was to continue with the Office of Works.